 Device Management

-You can manage your device using API commands, such as restoring its settings to factory default and checking for the latest firmware.
+You can manage your device using API commands, such as restoring its factory default settings and checking for the latest firmware.

 Restore the device to factory default